-Over 39 years ago, just before getting married, a friend gave me this recipe for Chicken Divan, and at this point in my life it would be incredibly difficult to count how many times I have made this fantastic casserole recipe over the years.
+Over 39 years ago, just before getting married, a friend gave me this recipe for Chicken Divan.
+At this point in my life it would be difficult to count how many times I have made this fantastic casserole recipe over the years.
 It has been a family favorite!

 According to Wikipedia, Chicken Divan was named after the Divan Parisienne Restaurant in New York City where it was created for a contest their Chef entered.
 His recipe for a chicken casserole, with broccoli, in a creamy Mornay sauce won the contest and became the restaurant’s signature dish!

-Before assembling the casserole, cook boneless chicken breasts in boiling water (can add onion, celery, and carrots to water for additional flavoring if desired) until done.
-Remove and let cool.
+Before assembling the casserole, cook boneless chicken breasts in boiling water until done.
+You can add onion, celery, and carrots to water for additional flavoring if desired.
+Remove the chicken pieces when done, and let them cool.
 Once chicken is cool, cut it into bite-size pieces, and set aside.

 Spray a 9×13 baking pan with non-stick spray.
 Arrange thawed broccoli across bottom of baking pan.
 Sprinkle generously with grated Parmesan cheese.

 Arrange the chicken cubes on top of the broccoli.
 Sprinkle the top of the casserole again with Parmesan cheese.

 In a medium bowl, combine cream of mushroom soup, sour cream, mayonnaise, grated Cheddar, lemon juice, curry powder, salt and pepper.
 Mix these ingredients until they are fully combined.
 The sauce will be fairly thick.

 Spoon or pour the sauce evenly over the top of the casserole, spreading it out, to cover.
 Generously sprinkle the top with additional Parmesan cheese, then lightly sprinkle with paprika.